10 Design Tips for PowerPoint slides01/06/15

 6. Make sure the text is big enough to read

 You might be presenting to a large audience so you need to make sure that the text is visible to everyone.
-Text under 24 points is usually going to be too small for everyone to read.
-A clear, bold font in size 38 to 44 point is best for headings, and 28 or 32 point is best for other text.
+Especially those at the back of the room.
+Text under 20 points is typically too small.
+A clear, bold font in size 38 to 44 point is good for headings, and 20 to 32 point is good for other text.

 7. Go easy on the animations and transitions

-Don’t overdo it with the animations and transitions as it can make an otherwise great presentation look a bit amateur.
+Don’t overdo animations and transitions as it can make an otherwise great presentation look a bit amateur.
 Pick a subtle transition and apply this to your template so it’s the same on all slides.

 8. Use the alignment tools